growilabs/growi-docs/docs/en/guide/features/authority.md

   ![authority1](./images/authority1.png)

   After selecting this option,
-  click the "Create / Update" button to apply view / edit authority for the page.
+  click the "Create / Update" button to apply view / edit access control for the page.

 ## Types that can be set as view / edit authority